xdv/divvy-address-codec/README.md

   114 ]
 ```

 ## And ??
-There's more to the wonderful world then ripple
+There's more to the wonderful world then divvy

 We give you the kitchen sink.